divinenephron/latex-everything/readme.txt

 = How can I extend this? =

 The plugin has been built with the intention of being extensible.
-The internals have documentaion in comments, and if you want to know how to do something that isn't obvious, create a new topic in the [plugin forum](http://wordpress.org/tags/latex-everything?forum_id=10#postform) and the author will try to get back to you.
+The internals have documentation in comments, and if you want to know how to do something that isn't obvious, create a new topic in the [plugin forum](http://wordpress.org/tags/latex-everything?forum_id=10#postform) and the author will try to get back to you.